PlummersSoftwareLLC/Primes/PrimeTeX/solution_2/README.md

 other configurable range) and then output to `pdf` the prime numbers in a column-wise manner, the columns being filled from left to right for the `h` version and from top to bottom for the `v` version.

+`getlistofprimes_{erato,wheel}.sh` is to be executed with `/bin/sh`.
+They test production of files `listofprimes-<range>.txt` for `<range>` varying from `1,000,000` to `999,999,999`.
+The costliest part is not the sieving but the creation of the text files, one prime per line (I have not tried to experiment alternative ways to write from TeX to the created files, as this is not topic of the drag-race).
+Please check first typical timings on my hardware in `{erato,wheel}_primestofile_timings.txt`.

 ## More info on native runs with pdftex